James P. Scanlan, Attorney at Law

 2.08

 Table 2 limits the showing to the African American and white changes in math.
 One observes a larger percentage increase in proficiency rates for African Americans, a larger percentage decrease in non-proficiency for whites, and a larger percentage point increase for African Americans.
-Each change is in the direction that would be expected when the only forces operating are the above-described distributional patterns – i.e., when there occurs no meaningful change.
-The EES figure, however, reveals that the change was greater for whites than African Americans (1.0 standard deviations for white compared with .8 standard deviations for African Americans).
+Each change is in the direction that would be expected where the only forces operating are the above-described distributional (prevalence-related) patterns..
+The EES figure, however, reveals that the change was greater for whites than African Americans (1.0 standard deviations for whites compared with .8 standard deviations for African Americans).
 Thus the disparity increased.

 Table 2 – Changes in Proficiency Rates from Remarkable Results Table,